jhuus/BriteKit/command-reference.md

   offset.

   This is useful for removal of segments based on visual inspection of plots, allowing you to remove low-quality or incorrectly labeled segments.
+Exactly one of the csv_path and dir_path arguments must be specified.

 Options:
   -d, --db TEXT  Path to the training database.
   --class TEXT   Class name.  [required]
+  --csv FILE     Path to CSV file containing two columns (recording and offset)
+                 to identify segments to delete.
+Exactly one of --csv and --dir must be specified.
-  --dir TEXT     Path to directory containing images.  [required] --help         Show this message and exit.
+  --dir TEXT     Path to directory containing images.
+Exactly one of --csv and
+                 --dir must be specified.
+  --help         Show this message and exit.
 ```
 ### britekit del-sgroup